Higher order expansion for the probabilistic local well-posedness theory for a cubic nonlinear Schr\"odinger equation: Introduction

-Bourgain's seminal work \cite{bourgainPeriodicNonlinearSchrodinger1994} initiated a surge of interest in probabilistic aspects of the flow of \eqref{eq:NLS-deterministic}, leading to many connections to other fields.
-Specifically, there is the desire to study local and global dynamics \eqref{eq:NLS-deterministic} on functions distributed according to natural measures derived from constuctive quantum field theory, such as the \(\Phi^{4}_{3}\) model.
-This motivates studying low-regularity probabilistic well-posedness questions.
-For \eqref{eq:NLS-deterministic} considered on a torus $\TT^d$, Deng, Nahmod, Yue proved in \cite{dengInvariantGibbsMeasure2021,dengRandomTensorsPropagation2022} well-posedness and, for \(\TT^{3}\) the, invariance of the associated Gibbs measures.
-The cubic nonlinearity on the 3-dimensional torus has been understood for the wave equation by these authors together with Bringmann in \cite{bringmannInvariantGibbsMeasures2022}, providing a wave equation analogue to Hairer's (later with Matetski) celebrated result on regularity structures for the heat equation \cite{hairerTheoryRegularityStructures2014,hairerDiscretisationsRoughStochastic2018}.
+Bourgain's seminal work \cite{bourgainPeriodicNonlinearSchrodinger1994} attracted interest to probabilistic aspects of \eqref{eq:NLS-deterministic}, and revealed new connections to other fields.
+Specifically, there is the desire to study local and global dynamics of \eqref{eq:NLS-deterministic} with initial data given by a probability distribution derived from constructive quantum field theory, such as the \(\Phi^{4}_{3}\) model.
+This naturally leads to study \eqref{eq:NLS-deterministic} with low-regularity, random initial conditions.
+Significant results were obtained for \eqref{eq:NLS-deterministic} on a torus $\TT^d$, by Deng, Nahmod, Yue, who proved in \cite{dengInvariantGibbsMeasure2021,dengRandomTensorsPropagation2022} well-posedness and, for \(\TT^{3}\), the invariance of the associated Gibbs measures.
+Analogous results for the cubic wave equation on $\TT^3$ were obtained by the same authors together with Bringmann in \cite{bringmannInvariantGibbsMeasures2022}, providing a wave equation analogue to Hairer's (later with Matetski) celebrated result on regularity structures \cite{hairerTheoryRegularityStructures2014,hairerDiscretisationsRoughStochastic2018} for parabolic equations.
 On \(\R^{d}\), the understanding of randomized local and global dynamics of \eqref{eq:NLS-deterministic} is more limited, with important partial progress obtained in \cite{benyiProbabilisticCauchyTheory2015,pocovnicuLptheoryAlmostSure2018,burqRandomDataCauchy2008,spitzAlmostSureLocal2021,shenAlmostSureScattering2021,shenAlmostSureWellposedness2021,campsScatteringCubicSchrodinger2023,dodsonAlmostSureLocal2019}.
+In one-dimension ($d = 1$) Burq, Thomann, and Tzvetkov in \cite{burqLongTimeDynamics2013} proved the existence and invariance of the Gibbs measure via probabilistic methods for a Nonlinear Schrödinger equation with an additional coercive potential.

-Our present work improves the local well-posedness theory of all the above works.
-For a more in-depth overview of the history and motivation we direct the reader to \Cref{sec:history}.
+Our present work improves the local well-posedness theory of all the above works on $\R^d$, $d \geq 3$.
+For a more in-depth overview of the history and motivation, we direct the reader to \Cref{sec:history}.

 In this manuscript and widely accepted in literature, a solution of \eqref{eq:NLS-deterministic} is a function \(u \in C^{0}\big([0,T);H^{S}_{x}(\R^{d})\big)\) that is a fixed point of the Duhamel iteration map \(u\mapsto\mbb{I}_{f}(|u|^{2}u)\), where